system76/js-api/README.md

 This package is a simple wrapper around [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make it easier to interact with [Elixir Phoenix](https://phoenixframework.org/) APIs.
+It is rather opinionated to System76 projects, but may be useful for other projects.

 While this package can be used in any JS project, it is designed with Vue (and Nuxt.JS) specifically in mind.

 ## Using

-This package uses ESM modules!
-You will need to configure your project to transpile this package if you are not running a newer version of node.

 ### Regular JS